openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
-It consists of at least the following two parameters:
+It consists of the following parameters defined by this specification:
   * `type`: REQUIRED.
 Array designating the types a certain Credential type supports, according to [@VC_DATA], Section 4.3.
   * `credentialSubject`: OPTIONAL.
 Object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 To express the specifics about the claim, the most deeply nested value MAY be an object that includes the following parameters defined by this specification (other parameters MAY also be used):
       * `mandatory`: OPTIONAL.
 Boolean which, when set to `true`, indicates that the Credential Issuer will always include this claim in the issued Credential.
 If set to `false`, the claim is not included in the issued Credential if the wallet did not request the inclusion of the claim, and/or if the Credential Issuer chose to not include the claim.
 If the `mandatory` parameter is omitted, the default value is `false`.